-Whenever we watch major crises unravel on our TV screens, we find ourselves drawn to the work of the first responders rushing to the scene to save lives or preventing further disastrous consequences.
+Whenever we watch major crises unravel on our TV screens, we find ourselves drawn to the work of the first responders rushing to the scene to save lives or prevent further disastrous consequences.
 However, while interviews with emergency service personnel grip viewers, there are entirely different teams being assembled to deal with the crisis behind the scenes.

 Sifting through crisis data is a labor-intensive task with e-discovery data often running into double-digit terabytes.
 Deadlines are also tight, especially if there is a concurrent government investigation into the events.
 Once more, there’s a much higher chance of staff members communicating with each other through official channels with observations that are much better suited for “off the record” methods.
+Discover the “3 New Types of Data Available in Discovery” in our blog.

-So how can you effectively prepare for a crisis?
+So, how can you effectively prepare for a crisis?
 What steps can legal teams take to minimize the potentially negative repercussions?
 Here are a few tips for handling e-discovery in high-pressure situations.

 Remain Calm and Start Formulating a Plan